 If I have rejected the claim of my male or female slaves when they filed a complaint against me, what then could I do when God arises?
 And when He calls me to account, how am I to answer Him?
 Did He who made me in the womb not make him, and the same one create us in the womb?

 Underscoring our point Job affirms the reality of both man’s economy and man’s ontology in these three verses.
 His servant is plainly his inferior in the economic realm.
 But Job freely admits that there is ontological parity betwixt them as the servant has equal claims to the justice of God.
-Just because Job is economic superior to his servant does not give him a preeminence before God or make him somehow “more human.”
+Just because Job is economically superior to his servant does not give him a preeminence before God or make him somehow “more human.”

 Commenting on this passage with the WLC in mind, Presbyterian minister, theologian, and philosopher, Robert Dabney comments,